mayokunbenita/Capstone_Sales_Project/README.md

 ### Exploratory Data Analysis
 ---
-EDA involved the expolring of Data to answer some questions about the data such as:
+EDA involved the exploring of Data to answer some questions about the data such as:
 - what are the Top Selling Products
 - What is the Regional Performance
 - What is the Monthly Sales Trend